nicl09/nicl09.github.io.deprecated/_posts/2022-03-15-jekyll-and-pi.md

 source ~/.zshrc
 ```

-> :warning: In my case I had to move the export commands close to the top of my .zshrc because other configurations in
+> In my case I had to move the export commands further to the top of my .zshrc because other configurations in
 > the file would conflict and result in errors such as:
 > `zsh: command not found: bundle (after gem install bundle)`
+{: .prompt-warning }

 Finally, we install Jekyll and Bundler: